-In the junior school, the school uses its own framework to determine attainment, instead of the national framework.

-At GCSE in the years 2013 to 2015, performance has been in line with the national average for maintained schools.
+The school uses its own framework to determine attainment, instead of the national framework.
+In the years 2013 to 2015, when the school measured attainment using national curriculum tests, the results were above and well above the national average for maintained schools.

-In the sixth form, A-level results in the years 2013 to 2015 have been in line with the national average for sixth formers in maintained schools.